 Game developers and character designers are doubling their efforts in coming up with faultless designs.

-One way of making sure that there are no loopholes in their designs is by creating a character proxy mesh.
+Creating a character proxy mesh is one way of making sure that there are no loopholes in their designs is by creating a character proxy mesh.
 The proxy mesh serves as a draft of the final design.
 In real-life animation, it is similar to molding clay in different directions and using various tools before finalizing.

-This lower quality version of the final design receives all the possible ideas on how the character will look like.
+This lower-quality version of the final design receives all the possible ideas on how the character will look like.
 Undos and redos are uncountable on this project until the designers come up with the design that they are satisfied with.
-It’s also easier to create multiple versions of the design when using proxies.
+It's also easier to create multiple versions of the design when using proxies.

 Once everything is in place, properly scale the proxy with the high-resolution design.
 The rendering process will now make the scale and design flawless and high resolution.